Dana Walden: The Walt Disney Company

 In September 2025, Walden made the decision to put Jimmy Kimmel Live!, a late night television program airing on American Broadcasting Company (ABC), on indefinite suspension due to his comments on the previously aired episode regarding the investigation of the alleged shooter of Charlie Kirk.
 In his show's opening monologue on Sept.
 15, Kimmel said supporters of President Donald Trump were "desperately trying to characterize" Tyler Robinson, the 22-year-old charged in Kirk's murder, as "anything other than one of them."
 In the week prior, Kimmel also criticized Trump for saying Democrats were responsible for Kirk's death at a Utah campus on Sept.
 10. Following the announcement that the FCC would investigate these statements, Walden preemptively put the production on suspension moments before it was to be filmed, even as audience members were already on site and as Kimmel had planned to clarify his statements on the previously aired episodes.
-This action has been called into question by every other late night television host, including Stephen Colbert and Jimmy Fallon, as well as entertainment industry veterans Jean Smart, Billy Eichner, and Margaret Cho.
+This action has been called into question by other late night television hosts, including Stephen Colbert and Jimmy Fallon, as well as entertainment industry veterans Jean Smart, Billy Eichner, and Margaret Cho.
 Additionally, both SAG-AFTRA and Writers Guild of America both took issue with Walden's choice to pull the program off the air.
-"SAG-AFTRA condemns the suspension of Jimmy Kimmel Live!
-Our society depends on freedom of expression.
-Suppression of free speech and retaliation for speaking out on significant issues of public concern run counter to the fundamental rights we all rely on.
-Democracy thrives when diverse points of view are expressed.
-The decision to suspend airing Jimmy Kimmel Live! is the type of suppression and retaliation that endangers everyone’s freedoms.
-SAG-AFTRA stands with all media artists and defends their right to express their diverse points of view, and everyone’s right to hear them," as stated by SAG-AFTRA.
-"The right to speak our minds and to disagree with each other – to disturb, even – is at the very heart of what it means to be a free people.
-It is not to be denied.
-Not by violence, not by the abuse of governmental power, nor by acts of corporate cowardice," said the WGA in their official statement.
 Disney ended Kimmel's suspension five days later.
 Kimmel praised Walden for how she handled the situation and even endorsed her in succeeding Bob Iger as CEO of the Walt Disney Company.

+On February 3, 2026, Walden was promoted to president and chief creative officer of The Walt Disney Company, effective March 18, 2026.
+It was widely reported that Walden was a top internal candidate for the role of CEO, along with chairman of Disney Experiences Josh D'Amaro.
+D'Amaro was ultimately named as CEO alongside Walden's promotion.

 Other board positions

-Walden sits on the board of directors for Live Nation Entertainment and UCLA's Jonsson Comprehensive Cancer Center.
+Walden once sat on the board of directors for Live Nation Entertainment and currently sits at the board of directors of UCLA's Jonsson Comprehensive Cancer Center.

 Personal life

-Walden married Matt, a business executive, in 1995.
+Walden married Matthew Walden, a business executive, in 1995.
 They have two daughters.
 As of 2024, they live in Brentwood, Los Angeles.
 Her grandmother Rose Freedman, an immigrant from Austria, was a survivor of the Triangle Shirtwaist Factory fire who lived to the age of 107.
 She is of Jewish descent.